 This algorithm yields useful results even when applied to images obtained on different scanners.
 However, if your images differ greatly from the images in our training data set the results may be limited.
 In this case it may be useful to train the algorithm with your data.
 Please let us know if you are interested in further information.

-We implemented a longituidinal pipeline that is able to compare lesion probability maps of multiple time points.
+We implemented a longituidinal pipeline that is able to compare lesion probability maps of multiple time points (Schmidt et al., 2019).
 This tool labels significant changes that may have been occured between two time points.
 Please note that this pipeline is currently in beta mode.

 The pipeline proceeds by comparing all consecutive time points in an iterative manner.
 It decides if changes in lesion structure are significant or due to natural variations of the FLAIR signal.
 Non-significant changes are labeled as lesions in both probability maps, thus, probability lesion maps are corrected within this procedure and may differ from the ones that served as input.
 As a final result, lesion change labels are produced for all consecutive time points.
 In these images the three possible cases decrease, no change and increase are labeled by the numbers 1, 2, and 3, repsectively.